 Does Full Coverage Auto Insurance Cover Everything?

 Adequate auto insurance coverage is important.
-Not only are Las Vegas, Nevada drivers required by law to carry coverage, but in the event of a collision, your policy is what is standing between you and financial devastation.
+Not only are all Nevada licensed drivers required by law to carry coverage, but in the event of a collision, your policy is what is standing between you and financial devastation.

 How Much Auto Insurance Do You Have to Have?